SUPPORTERS' GROUP with a NEW MAILING LIST, Autumn 2017

 If you are considering the donation or bequest of a work of art, this would need to comply with our Collection Development Policy which focuses on 19th-21st century British Art.
 The piece could be given in memory of yourself and/or a loved one.
 Where an art work is bequeathed, we would acknowledge you by name(s) in the Collection Catalogue, here on the Website Catalogue and on the label of the work when exhibited.

-MORE INFORMATION WILL BE ADDED HERE to enable you to donate easily, otherwise please contact the Chair of Rye Art Gallery Trust at the Gallery address.
+Please contact the Chair of Rye Art Gallery Trust at the Gallery address.

 THE FRIENDS OF RYE ART GALLERY